-Investment structure
+- Investment structure

 The investment opportunities made available via SmartSaver are arranged through investing into claims (also "SmartSaver Claims") stemming from consumer credit agreements entered into by the Lenders.
-By making an investment you are not investing in any particular SmartSaver Claim, rather being offered a certain percentage of the overall claim rights into such SmartSaver Claim that correspond to your invested amount.
-For that reason, no detailed information is or will be made available to you regarding any SmartSaver Claims.
+By making an investment you are obtaining a SmartSaver Claim, which can be the full principle of a claim stemming from a consumer credit agreement or a percentage thereof, corresponding to your invested amount.
+No detailed information is or will be made available to you regarding any SmartSaver Claim, however, the amount of your investment, which is fully used to purchase SmartSaver Claims, will be provided along with the returns you earn on your investment.
+We will also indicate the amount for which you can request the sale of all or part of your SmartSaver Claims ("the SmartSaver Price") and which will be paid out to you in accordance with the Monefit SmartSaver Terms of Use.